 \subsection{Algorithm}

-Enabled by the previous results, we propose a new type of VAE using the above distances.
-Compared with a GAN the VAE has the advantage to use a fixed reference latent distribution and does not need to look for a suitable "feature space" to express the distance in.
-This means that, as in~\cite{CWAE}, one can pre-compute the distance from a Dirac mass to a target latent distribution (here a standard multi-variate normal) which speeds up even more the computations.
+Based on the previous results, we propose a new type of VAE using the above distances.
+Compared with a GAN the VAE has the advantage of using a fixed reference latent distribution and does not need to look for a suitable "feature space" to express the distance in.
+This means that, as in~\cite{CWAE}, one can pre-compute the distance from a Dirac mass to a target latent distribution (here a standard multivariate normal) which speeds up the computations even more.

 In order to compare with results from the literature we use the space $\Hcal=\dot{H}$ that has been studied before and that has also interesting properties, cf. equation~\eqref{eq:relationwassh1}.